-- Travel agencies can offer corporate clients the option of integrating non-CO2 emissions into booking information, however this is left to the choice of the business. - Non-CO2 emissions are referenced in the Greenhouse Gas (GHG) Protocol and UK BEIS calculation factors, but their reporting is left optional. - The most commonly used Radiative Forcing Index (RFI) factor is that of UK BEIS, which is 1.7 in the conversion factors 20232 - Regulations affect requirements for reporting standards, which affect the use of calculation methodologies, affect the practices of travel agencies as regards booking tools.
+- Travel agencies can offer corporate clients the option of integrating non-CO2 emissions into booking information, however this is left to the choice of the business. - Non-CO2 emissions are referenced in the Greenhouse Gas (GHG) Protocol and UK BEIS calculation factors, but their reporting is left optional. - The most commonly used Radiative Forcing Index (RFI) factor is that of UK BEIS, which is 1.7 in the conversion factors 20242 - Regulations affect requirements for reporting standards, which affect the use of GHG calculation methodologies, which affect the practices of travel agencies as regards booking tools.

-Transport & Environment commissioned the Climate Neutral Group to research the extent to which the full climate impacts of flying are accounted for by the most frequently used GHG calculation methodologies, travel agency corporate booking tools, and reporting standards.
+Transport & Environment commissioned the Climate Neutral Group to research the extent to which the full climate impacts of flying are accounted for by the most frequently used GHG travel calculation methodologies, agency corporate booking tools, and reporting standards.